nessusing/pyp4/README.md

 # pyp4
-A pythonic wrapper for Perforce command line.
+A pythonic wrapper for Perforce client command line.
+Python P4 module is NOT required.
 Still in very early development, lots of bugs and many incomplete features...